 Qingyang Liu#, Jiheng Hu#, Peng Zhang, Yonghong Liu, Rui Li*

-Journal of Geophysical Research: Atmospheres 2025 Emissivity
+Journal of Geophysical Research: Atmospheres 2025 Nature Index

 We proposed in this paper a global all-weather microwave land surface emissivity (MLSE) data set (2020--2022), which is retrieved combining passive microwave observations of FY3D/MWRI, cloud properties retrievals of FY3D/MERSI.
 We evaluated it against four existing reference datasets which are not available at present, which showed comapared accuracy and seasonality of our product to these reference data.
-The dataset possesses promising value in estimating terriestrial ET/GPP intensity, advancing the over-land precipitation retrieval techiques, as well as acting as important proxies of plant moisture status and the wildfile risk at global scale.